Social media strategy

 These guardrails help keep social aligned with revenue goals.

-- Create a 30-day content batch.
+- Create a 30-day organic content batch with paid-ready variants.

-- Schedule posts with tracking links.
+- Schedule posts and campaigns with tracking links and naming rules.

-- Report results and refine the plan.
+- Report results and refine creative, CTA, or budget mix.

 Need help?
 Talk with our team.

-- Include clear contact steps in captions.
+- Include clear contact steps in captions and landing pages.

-- Pin your best lead-driving posts.
+- Pin your best proof-led posts for new visitors.

-- Review KPIs weekly to keep momentum.
+- Review proof assets weekly to keep creative fresh.

 If you want a managed plan, request a consult.

-How to keep Paid social vs. organic strategy: finding the right mix conversion-ready
+How to keep the mix conversion-ready

-- Keep the form short and mobile-friendly.
+- Keep forms short and handoff expectations visible.

 - Retarget visitors who clicked but did not convert.